-In 2022, the Company has carried out important anti-corruption activities as follows:
+In 2023, the Company has carried out important anti-corruption activities as follows:

-1. Organize activities to educate and promote understandings of the anti-corruption policy through KSL CG & Anti-Corruption Week under the theme "KSL & The Journey for Sustainability" in an online and onsite format.
+1. Organize activities to educate and promote understandings of the anti-corruption policy through KSL CG & Anti-Corruption Week under the theme "ESG & Do the Right Thing" at 17th floor KSL Building.

-2. Provided PR announcement signs regarding anti-corruption to every factory of the Company to convey the anti-corruption policy to visitors.
+2. Provided PR announcement signs regarding anti-corruption to every factory of the Company to convey the anticorruption policy to visitors.

-3.Organized the corruption risk assessment for operators to analyze their risks and use the results of the assessment to plan to improve the performance to be more efficient.
+3. Organized the corruption risk assessment for operators to analyze their risks and use the results of the assessment to plan to improve the performance to be more efficient.